13 Before-and-After Vanity Makeovers You Need to See

 Before: Bright but Too White

 Although the '70s had their highlights, great bathroom design wasn't one of them.
 This vanity hadn't been updated in decades but had the potential for an entirely new persona.
+Fresh paint and an updated countertop helped bring this vanity into the current decade.

 After: Clever Cover-Up

 A paint kit was used to give the vanity's old laminate counter the look of black granite.
 In just two days, the homeowner taped off the sink and surrounding areas, applied a base coat, added two coats of the stonelike paint chips for texture, sanded the vanity, and sealed it.
-Light aqua water-base milk paint freshens the pine cabinetry, and satin-nickel spray paint updates the existing hardware.
+Light aqua water-based milk paint freshens the pine cabinetry, and satin-nickel spray paint updates the existing hardware.

 Before: Outdated and Odd

-After: Bold and Beautiful
+After: Bold and Beautiful Vanity Makeover

 Before: Nothing Special